doc-department/1107/system_components/network_churn.md

 # Network churn
-Network churn is a term to describe Vaults going off line frequently and without notice.
+Network churn is a term to describe Vaults going on and offline frequently and without notice.
 This is a situation that favours a quickly reconfiguring network.

 A Vault's distance from an address is a measure of that Vaults authority to make decisions on that address in a particular circumstance.

 In terms of data loss, the replicated copies of data are spread across the network in a random and uniform manner.
-This should put data copies far away from each other.
+This should also geographically disperse the data copies for increased redundancy.

 The network holds multiple online and offline copies in a way that maintains the most efficient Vaults that are holding data based on its use and the Vaults online times.